aqjw/manager-laravel/README.md

 Aqjw\ManagerLaravel\ManagerLaravelServiceProvider::class,
 ```

-Copy the package assets to your local config with the publish command:
+Copy the package resources to the local public directory with the publish command:
 ```shell
 php artisan vendor:publish --tag=public --force
 ```